Skip to main content

 The activity log shows the most recent entries for your workspace:

-• Desktop — up to 100 entries
+• Desktop — up to 100 entries per page

 Entries are sorted newest-first.
 If you need to find older events, use the date range filter to narrow the window and surface entries that fall outside the default view.